opendatacube/datacube-ows/docs/database.rst

 and space views into a single space-time view) is done CONCURRENTLY.
 This means that it may not take effect until some minutes after ``datacube-ows-update`` exits.

+DO NOT ATTEMPT TO REFRESH VIEWS NON-CONCURRENTLY IN A PRODUCTION ENVIRONMENT.
+This will leave OWS broken and unable to respond to requests until the refresh is complete.

 In a production environment you should not be refreshing views much more than 3 or 4 times a day unless your database is very small.